vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 * At least 10 hours before I absolutely need to wake up

-The earliest time by which I should be in bed is 2 hours earlier than the latest time, unless I am feeling fatigue that makes me want to go to bed earlier than that.
+The earliest time by which I should got to sleep is 2 hours earlier than the latest time, unless I am feeling fatigue that makes me want to go to bed earlier than that.